lyfofvipin/lyfofvipin.github.io/_posts/c_language/2017-5-11-prinftf_function_and_escape_sequences_in_c.md

 This sequence can remove the characters from the console.
 * Adding the same as first element of string will not impact anything
-* Adding the same as last element of string will not impact anything
-* You can not remove the last element of the string with the same

 ### Alert or Bell `\a`